 This is my big monster of an article on White Gold vs Platinum.
-I’ll also do smaller bite size blog posts on the sub-topics taken up within this post.
+If I haven’t covered it here, check the comments.

 White Gold vs Platinum, How Are They Different?